Dynamics of poll performance during the 2008 presidential nomination contest

 A 2009 study published in Public Opinion Quarterly, “Dynamics of Poll Performance during the 2008 Presidential Nomination Contest,” extends the AAPOR analysis and looks to draw general lessons about measuring public opinion during the party nominating contests.
-The study incorporates 258 polls in 36 Democratic contests and 219 polls in 26 Republican contests.
+The study, by Michael W. Traugott of the University of Michigan and Christopher Wlezien of Temple University, incorporates 258 polls in 36 Democratic contests and 219 polls in 26 Republican contests.
 The scholars’ chief hypothesis is that candidate momentum “can produce underestimates in measured poll support because pollsters will have difficulty capturing late surges.”
 Because the Democratic primary extended longer than that of the GOP, the study was able to explore the effects over time.

 The study’s findings include: